 - Origins Available:

-Anglo-Saxon tribes of Britain.
-It is derived from their having lived in the town of Bickley in the county of Devon.
+The name Bikleigh first arose amongst the Anglo-Saxon tribes of Britain.
+It is derived from their having lived in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.